 From 2000 to 2008, Dr. Gordon served as a Senior Fellow at the Brookings Institution.
 In 2004, he became the Founding Director of the Center on the United States and Europe (CUSE), which undertook research and ran programs focused on expanding global cooperation between the United States and its transatlantic partners.
 In 2006, Dr. Gordon became Senior Fellow in U.S. Foreign Policy and focused his research on U.S. foreign policy particularly toward Europe and the greater Middle East.
 From 1998 to 1999, Dr. Gordon served as Director for European Affairs at the National Security Council under President Bill Clinton.
 He was responsible for NATO, the EU, the OSCE, France, Turkey, Greece and Cyprus.

-Dr. Gordon received his Ph.D. in International Relations and International Economics from the Johns Hopkins University School of Advanced International Studies (SAIS) in 1991; he also has an MA from SAIS (1987) and a B.A. from Ohio University (1984).
+Dr. Gordon received his Ph.D. in International Relations and International Economics from the Johns Hopkins University School of Advanced International Studies (SAIS); he also has an M.A. from SAIS and a B.A. from Ohio University.

 He is based in Washington, D.C.